dkdevpro/android-app-starter/README.md

 # android-minimalist

-Android project with basic setup to kick start your app development.
+The idea is to setup android project with essential architecture and basic libs to start app development.